-#4: First to set a public holiday commemorating abolition of slavery
+4. First to set a public holiday commemorating the abolition of slavery

 On August 1, 1985, Trinidad and Tobago became the world’s first country to declare a public holiday in commemoration of the abolition of slavery.

 The trails burst at the seams with copious varieties of flora and fauna.
-One may just run into exotic birds such as the Cocrico and Scarlet Ibis while being shaded by a tapestry of Poui, cocoa, and silk cotton trees.
-Bring your binoculars and prepared to be amazed!
+One may just run into exotic birds such as the Cocrico and Scarlet Ibis while being shaded by a tapestry of Poui, cocoa, and silk-cotton trees.
+Bring your binoculars and be prepared to be amazed!

-Trinidad and Tobago is undoubtedly one of the most important leatherback nesting sites on the globe.
+Trinidad and Tobago are undoubtedly one of the most important leatherback nesting sites on the globe.

 Scientists believe that the Pitch Lake is similar to the hydrocarbon lakes on Saturn’s moon, which could help answer whether they could support life.